Alton Abbey: Oblates

-Oblates are men (lay and ordained, over 18 years of age), who join the community, but live outside the monastery.
-They commit to follow life rules similar to those followed by the monks, based on the Rule of St Benedict and adapted for their specific life circumstances.
+Oblates were men (lay and ordained, over 18 years of age), who joined the community, but lived outside the monastery.
+They committed to follow life rules similar to those followed by the monks, based on the Rule of St Benedict and adapted for their specific life circumstances.

 Companions

-Companions are women and men who make a commitment to regular worship with the monks, either at the Abbey or in their life outside.
+Companions were women and men who made a commitment to regular worship with the monks, either at the Abbey or in their life outside.

 Prayer and church services

 Except for those times when the whole monastery closed for retreat, there were six services open to the public each day: Morning Prayer (Matins and Lauds), Conventual Mass, Mid-day Office, Evening Prayer (Vespers) and Compline.

 References in literature

 A thinly disguised version of Alton Abbey appears in Sinister Street (1913) by Sir Compton Mackenzie.